Using Input Partials

 }'

-Enforced keys are automatically removed from the MCP tool schema, so AI agents cannot see or override them.
+Enforced keys are automatically removed from the synced or manual MCP tool schema, so AI agents cannot see or override them.

 Managing Partials